Madeline Hollander

-Madeline Hollander is an American artist, choreographer, and dancer located in New York City.
+Madeline Hollander is an American artist, choreographer, and dancer.
 Her work explores the evolution of human body movement and the intersection between choreography and visual art.

 Early life and education

 Madeline Hollander was born in 1986 in Los Angeles, California.
 While growing up, she trained with Yvonne Mounsey and danced professionally with both the Los Angeles Ballet and Angel Corella's Barcelona Ballet.
 She received a B.A. degree from Barnard College of Columbia University in 2008 and attended the MFA program at Bard College's Milton Avery Graduate School of the Arts from 2016 to 2019.

 Artistic practice

 Since 2012, Madeline Hollander has been developing her Gesture Archive, a longitudinal video research project on human movement.
 Her performances have been lauded for their architecture and connection to "classical craft."
 She has also worked as a choreographer in collaboration with other artists and as a movement consultant in Jordan Peele's Us.

 As a performer, Hollander has developed an organic system of color codes and pictographs to recall her choreography, which is understood only by herself and her dancers.
 She seeks inspiration from varied sources, including interface design, sports referee gestures, and building evacuation procedures.